gui2de/ppol6818-group-political-economy/README.md

 #### Treatment
 - How we gonna conduct the intervention on treatment group and control group?
-- What is the process? (e.g. How are we going to prevent participants not talk to each other during experiment?)
+- What is the process? (e.g. How can we make conversations to be "moderated"?
+What topics participants are going to discuss?
+How are we going to prevent participants not talk to each other during experiment?)

 #### Outcomes of Interest
 - Measurement of our outcome variable